Eccentricities in the flip-graphs of convex polygons: Preliminary notions and tools

 In the following, a \emph{path of length $k$} between two triangulations $T$ and $U$ of a convex polygon $\pi$ is a sequence of $k$ flips that transform one of these triangulations into the other.
 A shortest path between $T$ and $U$ will also be called a \emph{geodesic}, and the length of any geodesic between $T$ and $U$ will be denoted by $d(T,U)$.
-The following straightforward proposition is used, sometimes implicitly, in a number of papers about the geometry of flip-graphs.
-It provides upper bounds on the eccentricities of the triangulations of $\pi$ in the flip-graph.
+The following straightforward proposition is used, sometimes implicitly, in a number of papers about the geometry of flip-graphs (see \cite{SleatorTarjanThurston1988}).

-\begin{proposition} Let $T$ be a triangulation of a convex polygon $\pi$ with $n$ vertices.
-If some vertex of $\pi$ is incident to exactly $e$ interior edges of $T$ then, for any triangulation $U$ of $\pi$,
+\begin{prop} Let $T$ be a triangulation of a convex polygon $\pi$ with $n$ vertices.
+If some vertex of $\pi$ is incident to exactly $n-3-k$ interior edges of $T$ then, for any triangulation $U$ of $\pi$, $d(T,U)\leq{n-3+k}$. \end{prop}